Over 60 Ways to Walk

 When Peter had come down out of the ship, he walked on the water, to go to Jesus.
 Matthew 14:29.

-2. To move or go on the feet for exercise or amusement.
+2. to move or go on the feet for exercise or amusement.
 Hundreds of students daily walk on Downing terrace in Cambridge.

-3. To appear, as a specter.
+3. to appear, as a specter.

 The spirits of the dead may walk again.
 (Shak.)

-4. To act on any occasion.
+4. to act on any occasion.

 Do you think I'd walk in any plot?
 (Obs. — B. Jonson)

-5. To be in motion, as a clamorous tongue.
+5. to be in motion, as a clamorous tongue.

 Her tongue did walk in foul reproach.
 (Obs. — Spenser)

-6. To act or move on the feet in sleep.
+6. to act or move on the feet in sleep.

 When was it she last walkd?
 (Shak.)
 [But this is unusual.
 When we speak of noctambulation, we say, to walk in sleep.]

-7. To range; to be stirring.
+7. to range; to be stirring.

 Affairs that walk, as they say spirits do at midnight.
 (Shak.)
 [Unusual.]

-8. To move off; to depart.
+8. to move off; to depart.

 When he comes forth he will make their cows and garrans walk (Spenser) [Not elegant.]